trungryeh25/ai-chatbot/docs/03-creating-order-status-check.md

 ## Configuration
 ### 1. Create Order Number Entity
 1. Go to the Entities section
-2. Create a new entity named "order_number"
+2. Create a new entity named "order_number" and "price".

 ![](/docs/screenshots/entities_configuration.png)